MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 This is just a `MATLAB structured array <https://www.mathworks.com/help/matlab/ref/struct.html>`_ that expects specific values.
 NoRMCorre provides the algorithm for registration and dictates the values in that struct.

-To see all possible values possible for NoRMCorre parameters, see `here <https://github.com/flatironinstitute/NoRMCorre/blob/master/NoRMCorreSetParms.m`>_.
+To see all possible values possible for NoRMCorre parameters, see `here <https://github.com/flatironinstitute/NoRMCorre/blob/master/NoRMCorreSetParms.m>`_.

-Additionally, there is an example parameters struct at the root of this repository, :scpt`here`_.
+Additionally, there is an example parameters struct at the root of this repository, `here <https://github.com/MillerBrainObservatory/LBM-CaImAn-MATLAB/blob/master/demo_CNMF_params.m>`_.

 .. warning::